DanaMW/PowerShell-TuneUp/README.md

 ```
 # Remove-Empty
 ```
-Remove-Empty is a simple little script thata removes all empty Lines in a given text file.
+Remove-Empty is a simple little script that removes all empty Lines in a given text file.
 Feed it a file and all the blank lines are remmoved.
 ```